-Azerbaijan rugs are woven in Azerbaijan, a small country in the Caucasus Mountains.
-This country has a long and rich tradition of weaving rugs with seven distinct rug weaving regions – Tabriz, Shirvan, Qazakh, Quba, Genca, Qarabah and Baku.
-Each of these regions has its own unique colors, patterns and technology that are typical of that particular region.
+Azerbaijan rugs are woven in Azerbaijan, a large region in the north west of Iran.
+This region has a long and rich tradition of weaving Persian rugs with seven distinct rug weaving regions – Tabriz, Shirvan, Qazakh, Quba, Genca, Qarabah and Baku.
+Each of these rugs weaving locations have their own unique colors, patterns and technology.

 Weavers from each area use their own distinctive design and colors in their creations.
 They draw their inspirations from the local customs and traditions.